The Salute to the Salute festival happens every four years. The next Salute to the Sockeye will be October 2026.

 There are four species of Pacific Salmon that spawn in the Adams River, and while every run is slightly different in regards to timing:

-September through Mid-October (every year)
+Mid-October into November (every year)

 Chinook are the largest salmon to spawn in the Adams River.
 They are large, dark shadows that are often in the deeper, swift moving parts of the river.

-Late September through early November (every year with a dominant run every four years (2022, 2026, 2030)
+Mid October through early November (every year with a dominant run every four years (2022, 2026, 2030)

 Sockeye are the second largest fish to spawn in the Adams River.
 These fish are bright red with green heads.
 They are seen across the entire river, but prefer to spawn in medium depth, swifter water.

-Late September through Late October every odd numbered year ( 2021, 2023, 2025)
+Early October through Late October every odd numbered year ( 2021, 2023, 2025)

 Pink are smaller in length but taller in girth.
 They are a banded array of colours from white to green to pink to greyish.
 Pink Salmon are seen across the entire river, but prefer to spawn in medium depth, swifter water.